PureLeach/DocsRAG/README.md

 - **Evaluation-driven design.** Every retrieval/generation decision is backed by Ragas metrics on a 25-question golden dataset, tracked in MLflow.
 - **Honest negative results.** Tested hybrid search and agentic RAG; both lost to plain dense retrieval on this corpus and the README explains why.
 - **Switchable inference.** Same API code runs against Ollama (dev) or vLLM (prod) via a single env variable.
 Benchmark on M4 Max: vllm-metal **3.8× faster** than Ollama.
+- **Cross-language Q&A.** Ask in Russian, get Russian answers — implemented as a thin RU↔EN translation wrapper over the English-only pipeline.
+No reindex required.
 - **Full observability stack.** Prometheus + Grafana for system metrics, LangFuse for LLM tracing — both fully optional and additive.

 ## Key Findings